Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     DirLine.h .
 -   In file SdFatConfig.h at line 78:

-    -  #define SDFAT_FILE_TYPE 1     // PMF and RB was 3, but caused library problems like can't find isReadOnly()
+        #define SDFAT_FILE_TYPE 1     // PMF and RB: was 3, but caused library problems like
+                                      // can't find isReadOnly()

-    This was done ages ago, but not documented in this file.
+    This was done ages ago, but not documented in this Commit_Details.md file.
 -   Note:  PlatformIO "Clean All" wipes all of .pio/build and .pio/libdeps.
 So on the next build, the libraries will be retrieved from the interwebs. platformio.ini specifies the folowing libraries with specific versions.

     -   ArduinoJson@6.16.1
     -   https://github.com/greiman/SdFat-beta.git#2.0.2-beta.3

-    All other libraries will fetch the most current. see the previous item about SDFAT_FILE_TYPE in SdFatConfig.h, since this will fetch the internet version which won't have this patch.
+    All other libraries will fetch the most current.
+See the previous item about SDFAT_FILE_TYPE in SdFatConfig.h, since this will fetch the internet version which won't have this patch.
     On first build after "Clean All" , expect to see the following excerpts in the build log: